python/devguide/developer-workflow/stdlib.rst

 Python).
 This prevents a divergence between the code that is included in the stdlib and that which is released outside the stdlib (typically done to provide the module to older versions of Python).
-It also removes the burden of forcing core developers to have to redirect bug reports or patches to an external issue tracker and :abbr:`VCS (version control system)`.
+It also removes the burden of forcing core developers to have to redirect bug reports or changes to an external issue tracker and :abbr:`VCS (version control system)`.

 Someone involved with the development of the